dvorka/hstr/README.md

 * [How to use command tags for fast lookup](./TIPS.md)
 * [How to curate your favorite commands](./TIPS.md)

+## Perfect Software
+[Perfect software](https://outofdesk.netlify.app/perfect-software) is not necessarily the best software - it is perfect simply because it does exactly what you want, how do you want it and when you want it.
+The [YAGNI](https://martinfowler.com/bliki/Yagni.html) - You Aren't Gonna Need It - mantra protects software from wasting time and resources on implementing anything and everything.

+The **HSTR** project **is perfect to me**.
+Even if project's `main` branch does not receive updates frequently, be sure that I use it every day - many many times.
+I add a small feature here or there or fix a bug.
+In other words, the project is **not** and will **not** be dead.

+If you have any ideas, suggestions, news to share, or constructive criticism to share, **do not hesitate to contact me**!
+Please do not be offended if your GitHub issue or bug report is not implemeted - IAGNI.

 ## In the News